wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Jackie:** Yeah, give her one of your Craig Revell-Hallwood lines!

-**Beatrice:** There's only two things stopping you winning Strictly...
+**Beatrice:** _In a Craig Revell-Hallwood sneering style_ There are only two things stopping YOU winning Strictly...
 Your feet!

 **Florence:** Ooooh, let me have a go...
 It's like your toes are all pointing the wrong way...
 Have you got mixamatosis?